bangle-io/nalanda/CONTRIBUTING.md

 ## Code of Conduct

 We have adopted a code of conduct that we expect project participants to adhere to.
-Please read the [Code of Conduct](CODE_OF_CONDUCT.md) before contributing.
+Please read the [Code of Conduct](./CODE_OF_CONDUCT.md) before contributing.

 ## Getting Started

+> 💡 If you are stuck, we are more than happy to help over discord.
+Please join [here](https://discord.com/channels/832842880908263445/1143342344456917185).

 ### Setting up local environment